 When Katie left Spain, she had the approval and recommendation of Ferran Adrià and was finally able to work in a professional kitchen, first at José Andrés’ The Bazaar in Los Angeles and then at Jean Georges in New York.
 To Katie’s delight, now that she had experience, she was offered a position back at El Bulli.
 There she finalized her “education” as a line cook in one of the most sought-after restaurants on the planet.

 Curate Tapas Bar

 So what is she doing now, you ask?
 Katie Button and Felix Meana are in ASHEVILLE!
 When they returned to the states, they searched for the perfect place to open their first restaurant together.
 After a long road trip down the east coast, they decided Asheville, North Carolina had just the right feel and food culture in which to birth their dream.

-With the help of Katie’s family, Curate Tapas Bar opened its doors March 4th, 2011 and is feverishly making its mark on Asheville.
+With the help of Katie’s family, Curate Tapas Bar opened its doors on March 4th, 2011 and is feverishly making its mark on Asheville.
 Katie and Felix focus on high-quality ingredients, simple authentic Spanish preparations, and painstaking attention to detail.
 This casual eatery, serving rustic dishes, exudes elegance in every way.

 If you aren’t a local but plan to be in Asheville this spring, Curate Tapas Bar is definitely worth checking out!